marekmurawski/mm_cache/readme.md

 --------

 These are examples of mmFragment an mmCache usage.
-You can insert following code into your Pages, Snippe
+You can insert following code into your Pages, Snippets or Layouts.

 ### 1. Output fragment caching